Generalized Cluster Trees and Singular Measures: proof

 Now by the definition of $m(x)$, $B(x,r)\bigcap\K_{\ell} =\phi$ for every $\ell>s$ and $\ell<s+m(x)$.
 Thus, we can again rewrite $p_h(x)$ as

 Using the generalized density on the $s$-dimensional support, the first term equals

-where $dy$ is integrating with respect to $s$-dimensional areas.
+where $dy$ is integrating with respect to $s$-dimensional areas (strictly speaking, it should be written as a differential $s$-form but here we write $dy$ for simplicity).
 Because we assume that $\rho(x)$ is at least three-times bounded differentiable, for any $y\in\K_s$ that is close to $x$, we have

-where $g_s$ and $H_s$ are the generalized gradient and Hessian matrix on $\overline{\K_s}$, respectively (see Section~\ref{sec::geometrics}).
+where $g_s$ and $H_s$ are the generalized gradient and Hessian matrix on $\overline{\K_s}$, respectively (see Section~2.3 of the main paper).
 By substituting this into equation \eqref{eq::s::p_h2} and using the fact that $K(\|x\|)$ is symmetric and $\overline{\K_s}$ is an $s$-dimensional manifold, we obtain